zlice/fo3_arbidoor/README.md

 take you the right way.
 Routes change depending on where you are, either on the map or per-cell.
 If you fast travel or go inside a door, you may be able to find a better path to where you're going.

+Since the doors are replaced on save-loads, if you are focused on a door when loading, the text will be briefly incorrect.
+Similarly for the map marker, you will have to go into another door or toggle active quest for it to update after loading.

 #### Pits / Ledges / bridges